 Singapore food courts are heaven for foodies

 The number one thing to do in Singapore is eat.
-It’s the main reason people visit Singapore.
+Among other famous things and attractions, it’s the main reason people visit Singapore.
 While it’s not as cheap as street food in other Southeast Asian countries, Singapore still offers very tasty and affordable dishes thanks to the huge plethora of food courts in the city.
 You can taste many different cuisines, but Indian, Chinese and Malay are the main focus at most of these food courts.
 Be sure to check out one of these food courts the next time you are in Singapore.
 You will become addicted.

 Get Trip101 in your inbox